gegedenice/alma-print-grid/README.md

   to request Alma API on real barcodes.

-2. Todo : in `app.py`, remplace `barcode = simpledialog.askstring("Scan Barcode",     "Please enter the barcode:")` with a real reading of scaned value process
+2. Todo : in `app.py`, remplace `barcode = simpledialog.askstring("Scan Barcode",     "Please enter the barcode:")` with a real reading of scanned value process

 ### Todo